JCI Mauritius TOYP History

 The Selection Process

-At the JCI Mauritius level, 3 individuals will be recognized for their outstanding achievement in one of the above categories.
-JCI Mauritius will elect to nominate up to three top individuals to the international level.
+At the JCI Mauritius level, 5 individuals will be recognized for their outstanding achievement in one of the above categories.
+JCI Mauritius will elect to nominate up to five top individuals who will represent Mauritius for the international nominations.

 Judges of the JCI Mauritius TOYP comprises usually of a JCI experienced member who acts as Jury Chairperson and three or five non JCI members, one of which includes the potential sponsor, business and community leaders and university professors.